 The first five patients in the US who received their cannabis medicine from the federal government were featured speakers at the National Organization for the Reform of Marijuana Laws’ (NORML) annual conference held in Washington, DC in 1990.
-The prime movers of that conference were two members of its Board of Directors, Al Byrne and Mary Lynn Mathre, RN.
-A fellow member of the Board made a call to a friend at C-Span, the local civic orientated TV channel that is broadcast nationwide, suggesting this conference was worthy of its attention.
+A member of the Board made a call to a friend at C-Span, the local civic orientated TV channel that is broadcast nationwide, suggesting this conference was worthy of its attention.
 They agreed and broadcast the entire conference live and repeated the entire program on several occasions.

-After working together informally for a few years, the five federal patients and health care professionals with expertise in clinical cannabis applications, formalized their work by incorporating as Patients Out of Time, co-founded by Mathre and Byrne, in the spring of 1995.
+After working together informally for a few years, the five federal patients and health care professionals with expertise in clinical cannabis applications, formalized their work by incorporating as Patients Out of Time, co-founded in the spring of 1995 by Mary Lynn Mathre and Al Byrne, previously members of the NORML Board of Directors.
 The organization’s mission was and is to educate health care professionals and the public about therapeutic cannabis.

 To execute the mission the organization decided to approach national professional organizations that were health care focused or had national significance in related fields.
 Individual MD’s, RN’s and other professionals we had all dealt with over the years were almost universally supportive of medical cannabis but only in private.
 To overcome the obvious intimidation that had infiltrated medical conversation of individuals publicly, we concluded that a professional organization, taking a supportive stand, would offer personal protection to each member and grant the issue the prestige of the organization.